 More often than not it’s necessary to set up a form of automation for advertising to work well.
 Cost effective advertising campaigns that work usually come from automated campaigns.

 Part of automation with advertising is remarketing.
 That means you have to take advantage of remarketing.

 Let me tell you in terms of something you’ve probably experienced.

 You may have been to company A’s website and later on company B’s website seen company A’s ads.

 That happens because company A has set up a tracking pixel on their website.
 When you visit company A’s website then a tracking pixel helps track you across a network of ads.

 Here’s a diagram of how that works on a real website.
 You just have to imagine that ad sets are displayed on websites all over the internet.

 Remarketing is a great way to automate your ad funnel to reach people who are pre-qualified because they viewed certain content on your website already.
 Click To Tweet

-Both Facebook and Google AdWords have a powerful ad network that can anonymously track you (they don’t know who you are) across the internet.
+Both Facebook and Google Ads have a powerful ad network that can anonymously track you (they don’t know who you are) across the internet.
 Their reach is huge and their ads/tracking pixels are on nearly all websites you visit.